 Charmaine is a prolific speaker on a wide range of IP issues and is the author of the Hong Kong chapters of “Patent Litigation Global Guide” and “Copyright Litigation Global Guide” of the Practical Law Global Guides published by Thomson Reuters (2018).
 She is also the author of the Hong Kong chapters of the third edition of “Data Protection & Privacy – International Series” published by Thomson Reuters (2016), “International Advertising Law” published by Globe Law and Business (2014), as well as the Hong Kong Chapter of the International Independent Film & Television Alliance’s Arbitration Award and Enforcement Guide.

 Charmaine is an active member of many committees and advisory bodies including the Advisory Committee on Promotion of Arbitration, Department of Justice (2021-2024), the Design, Marketing and Licensing Services Advisory Committee, HKTDC (2021-2022) and the Domain Name Dispute Resolution Panel, HKIAC (2021-2026).
-She is also President of the Licensing Executives Society of China (Hong Kong Sub-Chapter).
+She was also President of the Licensing Executives Society of China (Hong Kong Sub-Chapter) from 2017 to 2019.

 Successfully defended Alibaba in proceedings commenced in Hong Kong by cosmetics supplier Mary Kay against a number of Alibaba companies and shops on the www.tmall.com platform.
 The landmark decision clarifies Hong Kong law on parallel imports and liability of online platforms for IP Infringement as well as the jurisdiction of Hong Kong Courts in relation to online sales by platforms based outside of Hong Kong.